 The Community Health Worker Research & Resource Center (CHW-RCC) at NYU Langone focuses on key action areas to help individuals and organizations refine their approach to the everchanging, yet vital landscape of community health work.

 The planned Document Repository will be a living library of templates and resources for organizations to access as they launch or refine community health worker (CHW) programs.
 CHW-RRC collects, curates, and makes available tools, guides, and other materials to ensure the success of CHW programs.
 Documents in the repository include hiring and interview guides, training resources, surveys, data collection forms, participant education modules, consent forms, and grant proposals.
-If you are interested in accessing these documents, please fill out our Document Repository Inquiry Form.

 Technical Assistance and Evaluation

 Building on our experience in implementing and managing a variety of CHW programs in various settings and a strong reputation for conducting rigorous program evaluations, the CHW-RRC offers evaluation expertise and consultation related to CHW programs at any point in the lifecycle of a project, including the following: